SamGowland/Gowla-Macro-Boards/README.md

 ## Purchase

-To purchase a PCB for DIY assembly please visit my [eBay Page](https://www.ebay.co.uk/itm/164268389351)
+To purchase a PCB for DIY assembly and to support this project please visit my [eBay Page](https://www.ebay.co.uk/itm/164268389351)

 ## Parts